Are the employee benefits you offer accessible to all staff regardless of identity or background?

 - Empowerment & growing – employees are inspired to be the best they can be

-A shared understanding can give HR professionals a framework to assess the benefits and perks already on offer and evolve the offering to create an inclusive benefits package that is accessible by all.
+A shared understanding can give HR professionals a framework to assess the benefits and perks already on offer.
+This allows them to evolve the offering to create an inclusive benefits package that is accessible by all.

-It’s important to be open with staff and ask about the benefits that are most valued and best support the needs of a diverse group of employees.
+It’s important to be open with staff.
+So you can ask about the benefits that are most valued and best support the needs of a diverse group of employees.
 It’s also crucial that employees feel confident to speak up to make sure their needs are being met.

 Research by Glassdoor found that 66% of employees feel their company culture is ambivalent, discouraging or sends mixed messages about taking time off.
-Employers may need to rethink company cultures to make sure all staff, regardless of identity or background, are able to take time off when they need to.
-A clear policy and open communication on employee benefits that offer staff flexibility in the time they take off will also better support diversity.
+Employers may need to rethink company cultures.
+So they can make sure all staff, regardless of identity or background, are able to take time off when they need to.
+A clear policy and open communication on employee benefits.
+That offer staff flexibility in the time they take off will also better support diversity.

 Millennials and Generation Z place a premium on working for a business that takes active steps to build an inclusive, diverse culture.
 This is what the latest research tells us.
 Take the 2019 Deloitte Millennial Survey for example.
 It found that when Millennials are looking for work, they put a ‘great deal’ or ‘fair amount’ of importance on the gender, ethnicity, age and general range of backgrounds of an employer’s workforce.
 An inclusive employee benefits package shows these prospective employees that you actively champion diversity in the company.